DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlParameterDependent/0001-01-01-ClassControlParameterDependent.md

            default:   1000
         url: /documentation/mdl01/ControlParameterDependent/AverageClassicalGradient
    AverageConjugateGradient:
-        description: This function solve a particular optimal control problem using the stochastic gradient descent algorithm.
+        description: The Average Conjugate Gradient solves an optimal control problem which is constructed to control the distance between the average of the states in the last time and a given final target.
+This function solve a particular optimal control problem using the classical gradient descent algorithm.
 The restriction of the optimization problem is a parameter-dependent finite dimensional linear system.
 Then, the resulting states depend on a certain parameter.
-Therefore, the functional is constructed to control the average of the states with respect to this parameter.
                       See Also in AverageClassicalGradient
-        little_description: This function solve a particular optimal control problem using the stochastic gradient descent algorithm.
+        little_description: This function solve a particular optimal control problem using the Conjugate gradient descent algorithm.
         autor: AnaN
         MandatoryInputs:
           iCPD: